JannisKirschner/Google-XSS-Game/README.md

 # Google-XSS-Game

-https://xss-game.appspot.com/  Hello there, thank you sooo much for reading! :)  Here are my solutions to the google xss game.
+Hello there! :)  Here are my solutions/writeups to the google xss game.
 I've noticed that some challenges don't work out with every browser, so try it with multiple ones.

+SPOILER ALERT!
+**************

+I'd strongly recommend you to try the challenges yourself before reading my writeups!
+These contain major spoilers to the game!